Chaos as Dáil fails to elect Taoiseach

 Political chaos seems to have become more ubiquitous these past few years.
-Between the antics of the British Parliament during Brexit, punch-ups in various legislatures becoming increasingly common to the very storming of the U.S. Capitol itself on January 6th 2021 by hundreds of what turned out to be completely innocent rioters, our seats of government have become far less staid than we were accustomed now.
+Between the antics of the British Parliament during Brexit, punch-ups in various legislatures becoming increasingly common to the very storming of the U.S. Capitol itself on January 6th 2021 by hundreds of what turned out to be completely innocent rioters, our seats of government have become far less staid than we were accustomed to.

 Whilst not descending to the level of a brawl or an invasion Irish politicians may have felt a little left out and so they endeavoured to make up for lost time yesterday as the Dáil descended into pandemonium whilst trying to elect a new Taoiseach.
 Opposition TDs loudly heckled the Ceann Comhairle and refused her entreaties to take their seats so business could proceed, leading to several suspensions until eventually the Dáil was adjourned for the day (with the hope of reconvening today).
 Mary Regan, writing an analysis for RTÉ, explains how we got here